filecoin-project/FIPs/FIPS/fip-solstice.md

     recipients can be contracts.

-  - **Compromised orchestrator wallet.** An orchestrator address holds no authority, so a key compromise cannot redirect the split, but the compromised wallet keeps receiving its share of w2 until removal by the SRA.
+  - **Compromised orchestrator wallet.** An orchestrator address holds no authority over weights or other participants' shares; misreports and bogus registrations are windowed and dispute-correctable.
+A key compromise cannot redirect the split, but the compromised wallet keeps receiving its share of w2 until removal by the SRA.